-SUMMER TRAINING
+SUMMER CAMP TRAINING

-Summer training is required of all Air Force Advanced Course Cadets.
-Attendance at summer training unit is normally accomplished during the summer months between the junior and senior years of College.
+Summer camp training is required of all Air Force Advanced Course Cadets.
+Attendance at summer camp is normally accomplished during the summer months between the junior and senior years of College.

-Summer Training.
-(3) 232 hours of four weeks' duration.
+Summer Camp.
+(3) 232 hours of four or six weeks' duration.